mxnurmi/mle-homework/README.md

 #### TO LAUNCH THE PROJECT

+- Create an .env file in the project root
-- Update you gemini API key into an .env file under this project.
-Key generation here: https://ai.google.dev/gemini-api/docs/api-key
+- Update you gemini API key into an .env file under this project with `GEMINI_API_KEY=<your_api_key>`.
+Key generation here: https://ai.google.dev/gemini-api/docs/api-key (if you run direnv ensure you allow changes)
+- launch docker desktop
-- then run `docker-compose up --build` in the project root folder
+- run `docker compose up --build` in the project root

 #### TO ACCESS THE PLATFORM